 Disposable filters typically need replacement every 1–3 months.
 However, switching to a high-quality reusable furnace air filter changes the equation entirely.

-With proper monthly cleaning and routine maintenance, high quality reusable filters like DistinctAir can last up to 4 years, delivering consistent airflow, better long-term performance, and significantly lower replacement costs.
+With proper monthly cleaning and routine maintenance, DistinctAir high-quality reusable filters can last up to 4 years, delivering consistent airflow, better long-term performance, and significantly lower replacement costs.

 Myth 2: “If My Air Filter for Furnace Looks Clean, It’s Still Working Fine”